Invoking the BSR APIs

 The APIs are served from the same domain with the web UI.

-For example, to send API requests to the public BSR, the domain will also be buf.build
+For example, to send API requests to the public BSR, the domain is also buf.build

 .